 Most Treasures are Items.
-Items have a Gold Piece value.
-"No Value" is equivalent to zero Gold Pieces, and cards with No Value are also Items.
+Items have a Gold Piece value. ("No Value" is equivalent to zero Gold Pieces, and a No Value card is considered an Item.)

 All Items you have in play are considered "carried."

-Items that are giving you a bonus are "equipped."
+Items that are actually giving you a bonus are "equipped."

 You should indicate Items that are not equipped by turning the cards sideways.
-You may not alter the status of your Items during a combat or while running away.
+You may not alter the status of your Items during a